 Play At One Of South Auckland’s Best Parks

-From swimming and mountain biking to horse riding, walks and picnic feasts, Totara Park provides the goods.
+From swimming and mountain biking to horse riding and tennis, walks and picnic feasts, Totara Park provides the goods.
 Stretching over 216 hectares, this area of land is a South Auckland treasure and place for everyone to enjoy.

 Reap The Ultimate Reward

 Trudging up the side of a mountain doesn’t feel like a great idea while you’re doing it but once you’re at the top, the view makes all the sweat and pain worth it.
 Māngere Mountain is one of Auckland’s best preserved volcanic cones and offers lovely vistas of Manukau Harbour.